 Stories of Wild Rivers

 Uncle Don never called me by my first name.
 He was the only person who ever called my by my initials, J.T.
 In a way, I wish that nickname would have stuck.
 Any time I hear someone referred to as J.T. it takes me back to my childhood visits to Uncle Don’s house.
-His house was more than just a place to visit; it was a sanctuary where he told stories of wild rivers and elusive trout.
+His house was more than just a place to visit.
+It was a sanctuary.
+There, he told stories of wild rivers and elusive trout.
 His paneled basement, adorned with a pool table, dartboard, and a home bar, became the backdrop of my introduction to fly fishing.

-The basement bar never became a watering hole; rather, it was the space where he found solace from the grind of the steel mill by immersing himself in the art of fly tying – a craft that would soon captivate my imagination.
+The basement bar never became a watering hole.
+Instead, it was the space where he found solace from the grind of the steel mill.
+He immersed himself in the art of fly tying.
+This craft would soon captivate my imagination.
 He spent his winters there at his vise, tying Catskill style dry flies, neatly stockpiling them in slotted boxes in preparation for spring.
 It was there where I dreamed of someday being able to fool a wild trout with one of my very own creations.

 Setting the Stage

 Uncle Don was no ordinary angler.
-His fishing expeditions evolved from bait fishing for walleye (or as I called them as a child, wool-eyes) in the Delaware Water Gap to developing a passion for catching wild trout with a fly rod in the upper reaches of that same river system.
+His fishing expeditions evolved.
+He started bait fishing for walleye (or as I called them as a child, wool-eyes) in the Delaware Water Gap.
+Over time, he developed a passion for catching wild trout with a fly rod in the upper reaches of that same river system.
 Before I was even born, he had gotten my father hooked on bait fishing for trout.
 I credit my dad for instilling in me a love of fishing and Uncle Don for sharing his knowledge, setting the stage for my eventual life in fly fishing.

 Minimalist Approach

-In a world increasingly defined by excess, Uncle Don’s approach to fly fishing was amazingly minimalistic.
-Eschewing expensive guides and float trips, he carved out his own path on the water, absorbing the lessons of each moment on the river.
-His understanding of hatches, trout behavior, and the river’s ever-changing conditions was not gained from YouTube tutorials or blog posts but through the rigors of time spent on the water, making each excursion a new lesson.
+In a world often characterized by excess, Uncle Don’s approach to fly fishing stood out for its simplicity and self-reliance.
+He shunned expensive guides and float trips, choosing instead to forge his own path on the water.
+His knowledge of hatches, trout behavior, and the river’s shifting conditions wasn’t drawn from YouTube tutorials or blog posts.
+It came from years of firsthand experience.
+Every moment on the river served as a teacher.
+Every outing added to his growing wisdom.

 Fly Fishing for Wild Trout